 The Shocking Truth About Commercial Dog Food

-Warning!
-The following story is shocking… but true.
-It’s taken with permission from an article which appeared in the Earth Island Journal:
+Warning.
+The following story is shocking but true.
+It’s taken with permission from an article published in 1990 by the Earth Island Journal.1

 So, what on earth could this unsavory concoction be legitimately used for?

-That’s right… food ingredients to be fed to chickens, pigs, cattle… and you guessed it… dogs!
+That’s right, food made to be fed to chickens, pigs, cattle — and dogs.

-Every day, hundreds of rendering plants across America ship thousands of pounds of this recycled garbage to ranches, farms, feed lots… and pet food manufacturers.
+Every day, hundreds of rendering plants across America ship thousands of pounds of this recycled rubbish to ranches, farms, feed lots — and pet food manufacturers.

-Each batch of rendered product is labeled… according to its dominant animal source.
-That’s why on a dog food label you’ll see so many ingredients that look like these…
+Each batch of rendered product must be labeled according to its dominant animal source.

 • Meat by-product meal